lindseytummond/wine-sequelized/README.md

 ## Learning Points:
 - File management for different sections of a project for clear organization for fellow developers future use.
-- Creating an `orm.js` file within the config directory to setup the code to connect Node to MySQL.
+- Sequelize ORM methods
-- Defining methods `all`, `create`, and `update` to execute necessary MySQL commands in the controllers in order to retrieve and store data in the database.
+- Defining methods `findAll`, `create`, and `update` to execute necessary commands in the controllers in order to retrieve and store data in the database.
 - Utilizing Handlebars templates to generate client-side HTML.

 ## Technologies: